couds/react-bulma-components/documentation/docs/getting-started/3-advance-usage.md

 ### Next.js < 9

-You need to enable SASS compilation on your Next.js project, See the instructions [here](https://github.com/zeit/next-plugins/tree/master/packages/next-sass)
+You need to enable SASS compilation on your Next.js project, See the instructions [here](https://github.com/zeit/next-plugins/tree/master/packages/next-sass).

-You will also need to configure the transpiled modules plugin next-plugin-transpile-modules so install it
+You will also need to configure the transpiled modules plugin next-plugin-transpile-modules so install it.

 ```bash
 npm i --save-dev next-plugin-transpile-modules
 ```

-Now on your **next.config.js** configure your sass to include the directory where you put your _variables.sass file and add react-bulma-components to the transpiled modules
+Now on your **next.config.js** configure your sass to include the directory where you put your _variables.sass file and add react-bulma-components to the transpiled modules.

 ```js
 const withSass = require('@zeit/next-sass')